-Visit the Confined Spaces in Construction - Final Rule Page for information on the final rule.
+Visit the Confined Spaces in Construction Page for information specific to construction.

 What are confined spaces?